iyad-pixel/Test-Automation-Portfolio/README.md

 my experience is mostly with using Cypress framework which includes adding, maintaining and optimizing automated test scrips, by focusing on creating tests which are stable, future-proof and have decent coverage.

-I also have familiarity with other testing tools such as Selenium, Pytest and Playwright.
+I also have familiarity with other testing tools such as Selenium, Pytest and Playwright, and always willing to improve and learn new technologies and trends.

-I have worked with well known projects in the fields of digital media and e-commerce.

 ## Contact
 [LinkedIn Page](https://www.linkedin.com/in/iyad-al-yadak-076280170/)